The Philosophy of Freedom: Knowledge of Freedom

-Normally, however, for just that reason we do not pay attention to the process of thinking, only its results, the thoughts themselves: "The first observation which we make about thinking is therefore this: that it is the unobserved element in our ordinary mental and spiritual life".
+Normally, however, for just that reason, we do not pay attention to the process of thinking, only its results, the thoughts themselves: "The first observation which we make about thinking is, therefore, this: that it is the unobserved element in our ordinary mental and spiritual life".
 Steiner connects this "first observation" to the fact that thinking is entirely due to our own activity.
-It does not appear before us unless we ourselves produce it.
+It does not appear before us unless we produce it.
 Nevertheless, when I apprehend the content of thinking, a concept, this is self-justifying, in the sense that it can be asked why I feel this or that way about something, but not why it produces in me this or that concept.
 Such a question would be "simply meaningless".
 Their contents justify the relations of concepts to one another.

 Furthermore, when observing my thinking, it is always a past instance of thinking that I observe, not a present one.
-That the thinker and the observer of the thinker are one and the same explains why I can know thinking "more intimately and immediately than any other process in the world" This is what Steiner calls the transparency of our thinking process.
-To appreciate this point, we must be able to adapt to our own thinking the "exceptional" procedure mentioned above: we must apply it to itself.
-If we are unable to do this, and we think of thinking as a brain-process, it is because we do not see thinking, because we are unable to take up the exceptional position needed to do so.
+That the thinker and the observer of the thinker are one and the same explains why I can know thinking "more intimately and immediately than any other process in the world."
+This is what Steiner calls the transparency of our thinking process.
+To appreciate this point, we must be able to adapt to our own thinking of the "exceptional" procedure mentioned above: we must apply it to itself.
+If we are unable to do this, and we think of thinking as a brain process, it is because we do not see thinking.
+After all, we are unable to take up the exceptional position needed to do so.